 The first thing on our list was choosing a bed.
 We knew seeing how a bed would fit into the space would ultimately help us with planning for the rest of the room.
 So that was step one.
 My husband and I also knew because of the size of the space we needed to do bunk beds (we chose to renovate the spare room next to our own room, so that we could be as close as possible to our youngest for the transition, but the closest room to ours is also our smallest room in size).
 Of course, our four-year-old did not have any complaints when we introduced the bunk bed concept.
 In fact, he couldn’t wait.

 We initially really liked the look of the Waverly Mini Bunk Bed, and loved that the bottom bunk would be right on the floor for our youngest, which we knew would make his transition a little easier.
-While the Waverly had so many pros and such a fun look, we ultimately decided that we wanted to have the option to separate the bunk into two twin beds down the road.
+The Waverly had so many pros and such a fun look, we decided that we wanted to separate the bunk into two twin beds down the road.
 We settled on the Dayton Bunk Bed in maple and have no regrets.

-One thing that we have always been concerned about when it comes to bunk beds is how sturdy the beds themselves are.
-We don’t want any of our little ones climbing up into a bunk bed on a wobbly ladder or being on a top bunk that rocks and shifts (even just a little) with their weight.
+One thing that we have always been concerned about with bunk beds is sturdiness.
+We don’t want any of our little ones climbing up into a bunk bed on a wobbly ladder.
 The Dayton is both beautiful and completely solid.
 I can’t begin to describe the quality of this piece of furniture.
 And, the maple was the perfect color for the space.

 Our oldest already loves his top bunk, and again, we love how sturdy this piece is.
-And for our youngest, even though these bunks are full size, we really like that the bottom bunk is only 13 inches off the ground.
+And for our youngest, we really like that the bottom bunk is only 13 inches off the ground.
 We plan to slowly transition our babe into his bottom bunk, which we will have a guard rail attached to.

-We also chose a couple different throw pillows that the boys can use in their beds, as well as when reading, or playing or watching a movie on a special night.
+We also chose a couple different throw pillows that the boys can use in their beds, when reading, playing or watching a movie.
 Our picks included the following: Temple Pillows in Tangerine, Kingsman in Charcoal, and a soft Sheepskin pillow in Stone (my personal favorite!).
 I love the combination of different textures and patterns in this mix.
-Great for bedtime, and playtime: perfect to lean on when reading a book or building little masterpieces, etc. and perfect in bed too.
+Great for bedtime, and playtime: perfect to lean on when reading a book or building little masterpieces, etc.

-From the very start, we were intentional about making this room one that the boys could use for both play and sleep.
-We wanted a space that felt cozy for bedtime, but also one where our boys could go and spend time just being kids.
-And while we wanted the main colors to be blues, greys, and hints of orange, we also wanted to add splashes of color all throughout.
+From the start, we were intentional about making this room one that the boys could use for play and sleep.
+We wanted a space that felt cozy for bedtime, but also where our boys could play.
+And while we wanted the main colors to be blues, greys, we also wanted splashes of color.
 The Dayton Bunk Bed is definitely front and center in this space, but we were also able to pull in a lot of other elements and special touches.
 There is so much that can be added to a room in the details!
 Here are a few of our favorite features:

 LEGO Wall – Using self-adhesive baseplates from Creative QT, we assembled an almost 5 x 4-foot LEGO wall.
-We had thrown around the idea of doing a LEGO table, but really love how large we were able to do the wall, with minimal takeaway from the overall room space (perfect when working in a smaller room).
+We had the idea of doing a LEGO table, but really love how large we were able to do the wall.
 The size allows both boys to play at the same time, and it has already provided hours of fun.
 So easy to build; no glue required!

 Smart TV – My husband and I went back and forth on putting a TV in the bedroom.
 We’re big on limiting screen time, but we also value educational programming and apps and embrace the occasional movie night!
-We chose to put a Smart TV in the space, for use when the boys may have a friend over or a sleepover with their cousins, and/or if my husband and I are working with them on an educational program.
-The great thing about a RokuTV like this one from TCL is that it does not have to be connected to your cable (ours is not).
+We chose to put a Smart TV in the space, and the great thing about a RokuTV is that it does not have to be connected to your cable (ours is not).
 We will use it with our son(s) as we see fit, with a strong focus on education.
 I love having this option in the room.

 Feature Wall –To tie the room all together and really bring out the beautiful blue in Room & Board’s Ascent Blankets, we worked with The Better Wallpaper Co. on a feature wall.
 It really gives the room some extra personality, and we couldn’t be happier with the outcome.
-The folks over at The Better Wallpaper Co. took an already popular design of theirs, Safari Baby by designer Andrea Lauren, and color-matched the wallpaper to our blankets. – And, they got it perfect!
+The Better Wallpaper Co. took an already popular design of theirs and color-matched the wallpaper to our blankets.
 I love how the blankets and the wallpaper complement each other and how the blues and the animal print draws you in.
 This was a project we could complete in less than 2 hours from start to finish, perfect for transforming any space, quickly!
 We left all the other walls white so the focus would really be the feature wall with the bed.
 The white walls also really help brighten up the room overall.

 *Additional room details at the end of this post.